 Are expensive ergonomic chairs and equipment worth buying for chronic back pain?

-The article doesn't specifically address ergonomic equipment effectiveness, but it emphasizes that prevention through proper ergonomics and regular movement is more effective than treatment alone.
-However, many popular back pain treatments lack strong scientific support, so expensive equipment may not provide the dramatic relief often promised.
+I don’t specifically address ergonomic equipment effectiveness in this analysis, but I emphasize that prevention through proper ergonomics and regular movement is more effective than treatment alone.
+Many popular back pain treatments lack strong scientific support, so expensive equipment may not provide the dramatic relief often promised.
 Focus on evidence-based treatments like exercise and movement patterns first.

 How long do I need to do exercises before seeing improvement in my chronic back pain?